ustream/api-docs/_posts/android/1.1.0/README.md

 ```java
 private final UstreamPlayerFactory ustreamPlayerFactory = new UstreamPlayerFactory(USTREAM_PLAYER_SDK_KEY, context);
 ```
-This factory can be used to create or retrieve Ustream Player instances.
+This factory can be used to create or retrieve IBM Video Streaming Player instances.
 Ustream Players created for a specific `playerId` will be retained across configuration changes (like orientation change).
 Requesting a player with the same `playerId` will create a new UstreamPlayer interface, but that interface will belong to the same player instance.
 The previous player for the same id must be detached before attaching a new one.